Diego Souza (footballer, born 1985): Vasco da Gama

-Al Ittihad / Cruzeiro
+Al Ittihad and Cruzeiro

 In July 2012, Souza moved back abroad to Al-Ittihad of the Saudi Professional League.
 He began legal action against the club in October due to unpaid wages.
 Denied an exit visa from the Middle Eastern kingdom, he sought help from the Brazilian embassy in Riyadh in November.

 Cruzeiro signed Souza before the end of 2012, and the transfer was allowed to go through by the following February when FIFA denied an appeal by Al Ittihad.
 He scored four goals as they came runners-up to his former team Atlético in the Campeonato Mineiro, including two in a 4–0 (5–0 aggregate) home win over Villa Nova in the semi-finals on 28 April.

-Metalist Kharkiv / Sport
+Metalist Kharkiv and Sport

 In July 2013, Souza moved to Metalist Kharkiv in Ukraine, for a fee of €4 million.

 In January 2014, he wanted to return to Brazil to escape the 2014 pro-Russian unrest in Ukraine.

 A loan deal with Sport Recife was set in September 2014.

 At the end of 2015, Souza signed a three-year deal to return to Fluminense after over a decade away.
 The following 22 March however, he returned to Sport on a deal until the end of 2017.
 He finished the 2016 Campeonato Brasileiro Série A as one of three joint top scorers with 14 goals in 34 games, equalling a club record from 1984 and becoming only the third Série A top scorer from a northeastern club – the first since Bahia's Charles Fabian in 1990.